 Sometimes the heart is just a victim of another organ's failure:

 - Hyperthyroidism: An overactive thyroid keeps the heart in a constant, exhausting sprint.
+The ACVIM consensus specifically lists hyperthyroidism as a recognized cause of a secondary HCM phenotype in older cats.

 - High Blood Pressure: The heart has to push twice as hard to get blood through narrow "pipes."